mathebuddy/mathebuddy-compiler/README.md

   Refer to section @sec:intro.
   ```

-  We suggest to use the folloging prefixes, but this is optional:
+  We suggest to use the following prefixes, but this is optional:

   | prefix | used for |
   |--------|----------|